gjermundgaraba/bjaanes.github.io/_posts/2016-05-07-clean-compiled-typescript-with-gulp.md

 _gulp-clean-compiled-typescript_ is a gulp plugin I wrote and made available on npm.
 I did that just to be able to do the same as in the first solution, only cleaner.

-Also, since I wrote it kind of generic, it might be of use to others!
-Open Source ftw!
+Also, since I wrote it generic, it might be of use to others!
+Open Source, yay!

 &nbsp;